jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

   most activity is done via trackerDistance rather than LoggedActivities

 Total distance is not the sum of TrackerDistance and LoggedActivitiesDistance, as one could assume.
+For most records, TotalDistance and TrackerDistance are the same, thought there are exceptions.
 Rather it seems to be the sum of the ActiveDistances columns.
 Lack of metadata is killing me here.

 ``` r
 filter(dailyActivity, TotalDistance != (LoggedActivitiesDistance + TrackerDistance))